 City-Issued Conditional Letters of Consent

-In a few circumstances, a City-Issued Conditional Letter of Consent will be executed rather than an Encroachment Agreement.
+In some circumstances, a City-Issued Conditional Letter of Consent will be executed rather than an Encroachment Agreement.

 A letter of consent from a private utility company that is also affected by the encroachment is required as part of a City-Issued Conditional Letter of Consent.
 A City-Issued Conditional Letter of Consent is only valid for the encroachments shown on the accompanying Real Property Report, which forms part of the letter.
 Additional encroachments will nullify the City-Issued Conditional Letter of Consent.
 A copy of the letter will be kept in the appropriate property file.

-Encroachments which are eligible for a City-Issued Conditional Letter of Consent are:
+Encroachments that are eligible for a City-Issued Conditional Letter of Consent are:

 - In this instance, a portable shed refers to a prefabricated style of shed that is easily moved by two people, without the assistance of equipment or machinery.